Rapunzel (Tangled): Voice

-Moore described the recording process as challenging because she was provided with little visual aid, explaining, "All I had to work off were a few sketches ... but it was also fun because it allows you to go into the depths of your imagination."
-She also revealed that creating Rapunzel's voice was simply a process of "let[ting] go".
-Moore was often required to re-record a single line a total of four times before the directors finally heard a version with which they were satisfied.
-After watching the completed film for the first time, Moore was disappointed with her own performance because she felt that her voice sounded "shrill".
+Moore was often required to re-record a single line at least four times, from which the directors would select the best version.
+After watching the completed film for the first time, Moore was disappointed with her own performance, feeling she sounded "shrill".
 According to composer Alan Menken, Moore's musical background made her "a delight to work with".
-Moore found the practice of performing in character challenging in comparison to recording her own original music, explaining, "I can't just be like Mandy and sing something the way that I want to necessarily, because you know, you sort of have to stick to certain guidelines."
-She found recording "When Will My Life Begin" particularly difficult due to the speed at which she had to say certain words, and cites both Menken and discovering Rapunzel herself as a character with guiding her through the process.
+Moore found singing in character challenging compared to recording her own music, explaining, "I can't just be like Mandy and sing something the way that I want to necessarily, because you know, you sort of have to stick to certain guidelines".
+She found recording "When Will My Life Begin" particularly difficult due to its speed, and cites both Menken and discovering Rapunzel as a character with guiding her through the process.
+Child actress Delaney Rose Stein was eventually cast as a young version Rapunzel.